saoirse-defi/CI-MS3-hashboard/README.md

 The CSS style rules have been [Autoprefixed](https://autoprefixer.github.io/) to maintain uniformity of style rules across all browsers.

 ## Testing

 ### User Testing

 As the application began to take shape with all major components in place, the user testing could commence.
 This was done by reviewing each component line by line to ensure that the code works as intended.
 If an edit was to be made, the developer made sure to the changes were reflected correctly on the frontend.

+### Abort

+Within flask, the abort library allows developers to manually throw Errors in order to test the application for many kinds of errors/exceptions.
+I was really satisfied using this tool, it saved me a lot of hassle while testing for Exceptions.

+### Mobile Testing

+Once the application was successfully deployed to Heroku, I used my mobile in order to view how styling looked on an actual device, not just within the browser's developer suite.
+After editing the styling to prefect the user experience, I tried another device different in both manufacturer and screen size to ensure that the styling remained consistent.

 ### User Stories Testing